Sopra-Steria-Norge-Kubernetes/CaaS-GitOps/doc/Exposing an OpenShift Service.md

 # Exposing an OpenShift service

 ## Purpose
-Expose services running in OpenShift
+Expose services running in OpenShift outside the scope of the cluster.

+### Exposing a service using the wildcard ingress certificate